 I attend Wellesley College, where I am earning my degree in Studio Art and English with a concentration in Creative Writing.

 As the summer winds down and thousands of families and kids enjoy their last hurrah in the sun, many will be planning their last beach vacation.
-For those of you out there eager to soak up every last drop of summer, or for those of you who are eager to plan a beach paradise vacation for a break from the cold of winter, here are 15 must have songs for your next beach vacation playlist.
+For those of you who are eager to soak up every last drop of summer, or for those of you who are eager to plan a paradise vacation for a break from the cold of winter, here are 15 must-have songs for your next beach vacation playlist.

 Best 15 Country Songs for the Beach

 - "Margaritaville"—Jimmy Buffett (1977)

 - "No Shoes, No Shirt, No Problems"—Kenny Chesney (2002)

 - "The Seashores of Old Mexico"—George Strait (2005)